 Shamal Article - Airgun World - April 1988

-On production models, “the shamal” is inlaid in gold script on both sides of the bolt housing - the font style changed across the production run.
+On production models, “Shamal” is inlaid in gold script on both sides of the bolt housing - the initial font style was changed on later models.

 The 2 stage trigger was specially developed and offers full adjustability.
 It was offered with either a curved sporter style or straight target style blade.